An Introduction to Double/Debiased Machine Learning: Monopsony in Online Markets

+A convenient byproduct of cross-fitting is evidence about the out-of-sample performance of nuisance estimators.
+To provide guidance on the choice of nuisance estimator, we first consider the estimated out-of-sample $R^2$ values calculated using the cross-fitted predicted values and provided in the same table.
+These values indicate substantial variation across learner specifications.\texttt{XGBoost} (columns 7-9) achieves $R^2$ scores of around $85$\% and $74$\% for predicting outcome and treatment, respectively, whereas other learners perform markedly worse.
+The \texttt{XGBoost}-based estimates imply a labor supply elasticity between $0.040$ and $0.061$ ($s.e.\approx 0.022$).
+By contrast, the neural networks achieve outcome $R^2$ values below $4$\% and treatment $R^2$ values below $22$\%, and their corresponding point estimates display considerable instability.

-The $R^2$ values alone do not allow us to say whether the learner specification produce statistically distinguishable estimates.
-In the same table, we also report $p$-values from the cross-validation with confidence test \citep[CVC;][]{lei2020}.\footnote{Alternatively, we could consider the classical Diebold-Mariano test \citep{diebold2002}.
-An advantage of the CVC tests is that it allows testing one model against multiple alternatives, whereas the Diebold-Mariano test is designed for pairwise testing.} The CVC test's null hypothesis states that the respective learner yields the lowest predictive risk among all candidate learners, whereas there is another learner with lower risk under the alternative hypothesis. \citet{lei2020} suggests determining the set of best-performing learners by selecting learners for which the $p$-value is above a pre-specified significance level $\alpha$ and recommends setting $\alpha$ to 0.1 or 0.2.
-Applying a significance level of $\alpha=0.2$, the CVC tests identify learner specification~(19) as the only learner for the treatment equation for which the null cannot be rejected.
-The confidence set for the outcome equation, in contrast, includes multiple candidate learners, indicating that there is no single learner whose risk is substantially lower than the risk of all other learners.
+The out-of-sample $R^2$ values provide a useful diagnostic but do not directly indicate whether differences across learners are statistically meaningful.
+To supplement this, Table~\ref{tab:dube_monopoly_individual_learners} also reports $p$-values from the cross-validation with confidence test \citep[CVC;][]{lei2020}.
+The null hypothesis in the CVC test is that a given learner achieves the lowest predictive risk among the full set of candidates.
+The alternative is that at least one other learner has a lower risk. \citet{lei2020} recommends forming a confidence set of the best learners by retaining those for which the $p$‑value exceeds a pre‑specified threshold, typically 0.1 or 0.2.
+Using a threshold of 0.2, the CVC tests identify learner specifications 8 and 9 (\texttt{XGBoost}~2 and~3) as the only candidate learners for the outcome equation and treatment equation for which the null cannot be rejected.